nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

    - **Clusters of Poor Predictions**: We will look at clusters where model predictions fail.
 This will be done by analyzing the residuals (difference between actual and predicted values) and clustering them, for example, using k-means or DBSCAN.

    - **Explore Clusters**: After identifying clusters with poor predictive power, we explore these clusters to see if there's a commonality among them.
 Perhaps there's a specific region or time period where the model struggles.
 We will use exploratory data analysis techniques, like distributions, scatter plots, and summary statistics.
+    - Cluster the data based on residuals (e.g., using K-means clustering).
+    - Analyze the characteristics of each cluster.
+Are there common features in these mis-predicted instances?
+    - We will use SHAP (SHapley Additive exPlanations) or LIME (Local Interpretable Model-agnostic Explanations) to understand why the model made certain predictions.

 Implementing this methodology will give us a thorough analysis of our dataset using Random Forest.
 We will have a well-tuned model, insights into the most important features and their interactions, and a deep understanding of where the model performs well and where it struggles.